avwsolutions/DOD-AMS-Workshop/workshop.md

 ```

-Next steps are running the setup script for installing carbon.
+Next steps are needed for running the setup script for installing carbon.

 ```
 $ sudo su -